 The terms of a grant agreement may be adjusted under certain circumstances.
-Depending on the scope, adjustments are of two types: a revision to the work plan approved with the grant agreement or an amendment to the grant agreement.
+Depending on the scope, adjustments can be made based on work plan revision or grant agreement amendment.
+Limited adjustments to the work plan budget may be made at grantee discretion, depending upon the scope of change requested.
 All work plan revisions and grant agreement amendments must be finalized prior to the expiration of the grant agreement.
 Be sure to submit requests to BWSR three to six months prior to grant expiration.
 Requests received after the expiration of the grant agreement must be denied.